 This is our first step to bringing attention and showing respect to the Indigenous peoples who first lived – and currently live – on the land where we live and work.

-Our efforts to reconcileing with our Indigenous peoples doesn’t stop there.
-We are taking action toour employees about the history of Indigenous peoples and provide training to help lessen the inequities experienced by Indigenous people.
+Our efforts to reconcile with Canada's Indigenous people doesn’t stop there.
+We are taking action to educate our employees about the history of Indigenous people and provide training to help lessen the inequities experienced by Indigenous people.

 We thank the Peel Aboriginal Network and other local Indigenous groups in helping us develop our Land Acknowledgement.